Greenville, South Carolina: 21st century

-During the 2000s, thousands of people began moving to Greenville.
+During the 2000s, thousands of people started moving to Greenville.
 Liberty Bridge at Falls Park was completed in 2004 and became a major landmark.
 Greenville has continued to evolve and grow with over 70,000 residents in its city limits as of 2020.
 Its growth has also improved the popularity of close cities such as Simpsonville, Mauldin, and Fountain Inn.
 Under the leadership of Knox White, the Swamp Rabbit Trail was opened in 2010.
 It is an old railroad converted into a path that attracts hundreds of thousands of tourists every year.

 Geography

 Greenville is roughly equidistant between Atlanta (145 mi southwest), and Charlotte, North Carolina (100 mi northeast).
 Columbia, the state capital, is 100 mi to the southeast.

 Greenville is in the foothills of the Blue Ridge Mountains, a physiographic province of the larger Appalachian Mountains range, and includes many small hills.
 Sassafras Mountain, the highest point in South Carolina, is in northern Pickens County, less than 40 mi northwest of Greenville.
 Many area television and radio station towers are on Paris Mountain, the second most prominent peak in the area, 8 mi north of downtown Greenville.
 According to the United States Census Bureau, the city has a total area of 30.02 sqmi, of which 29.80 sqmi is land and 0.23 sqmi (0.77%) is water.
 The Reedy River, a tributary of the Saluda River, runs through the center of the city.

-Greenville is located in the Brevard Fault Zone and has had occasional minor earthquakes.
+Greenville is located in the Brevard Fault Zone and has occasional minor earthquakes.